Ridgeback Dimension 16″

 - Gearing will make it a challenge in hilly areas

-Compared to other bikes in the same price range, the Dimensions has a slightly more aggressive position, but certainly not too much.
-Weighing in at 16 lb., the Dimensions is lighter than most 16″ bikes on the market, but its drivetrain is where it really shines.
+Compared to other bikes in the same price range, the Dimension has a slightly more aggressive position, but certainly not too much.
+Weighing in at 16 lb., the Dimension is lighter than most 16″ bikes on the market, but its drivetrain is where it really shines.

 There are many factors and opinions at play when determining how “fast” a bike is, but one common method used is the gain ratio.
 Calculated using the tire size, crank arm length as well as the number of teeth on the chainring and the rear cog, the gain ratio measures how far a bike travels forward when pedaled.
 A bike with a gain ratio of 3.2 will move forward 3.2 inches for every inch the pedals rotate around.
 A 4.5 gain ratio will move forward 4.5 inches for every inch the pedals rotate.
 A high gain ratio will be more challenging to get started but will require less pedal spinning to get going.
 A low gain ratio will be easier to get started but will require more spinning of the pedals to ride faster.